A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Future Prospects

 \section{Future Prospects}

 Spectroscopic follow-up observations are the key to confirming the redshift and the nature of \target, and also our estimate of the $z=5$ AGN luminosity function at the very faint end, where galaxies are dominant against AGNs in number (Figure~\ref{fig:qlf}).
-Fortunately, the CEERS6 field, where the source resides in, is going to be followed up with \JWST's NIRSpec Micro-Shutter Assembly and NIRCam Wide Field Slitless Spectroscopy in December 2022.
 Those observations will also help to test the extreme emission-line properties that we discuss in Sections~\ref{sec:result_BBexcess} and \ref{sec:result_sedfit}.
 Specifically, detection of broad-line emission will enable us to perform a virial BH mass estimate via Balmer lines or other mass tracers such as Mg~{\sc ii}, from which one can constrain the mass distribution of seed BHs in the earlier epochs of the universe (\citealt{Toyouchi_2022}; see also \citealt{Inayoshi20, Greene_2020}).

 Our initial result based on the first observations of the CEERS program indicates that deep NIR imaging observations of \JWST\ are capable of determining the high-redshift AGN luminosity function at the very faint end.
 More complete and sophisticated AGN selection criteria are required to better constrain the underlying AGN population.
 Ongoing and upcoming wide-field surveys with \JWST\ such as COSMOS Web and JADES programs can also be used to perform wider and deeper surveys of high-redshift AGNs.